puntonim/reborn-automator/README.md

 Find the details of these requests in the next sections.

 Some business rules are in place in order to regulate bookings:
+ - calisthenics class:
    - booking for Monday 20:00 classes opens the previous Saturday at 20:00
- - booking for Wednesday 20:00 classes opens the previous Monday at 20:00\
+   - booking for Wednesday 20:00 classes opens the previous Monday at 20:00
+ - powerlifting class:
+   - booking for Tuesday 19:00 classes opens the previous Sunday at 19:00
+   - booking for Thursday 19:00 classes opens the previous Tuesday at 19:00\
 So these times are the cron schedule.

 1' request: login